tier4/awkernel/mdbook/src/internal/page_table.md

 }
 ```

-The `map_to` method of the `PageTable` is used to specify a page frame allocator,
+`map_to` method of `PageTable` is used to specify a page frame allocator,
 which allocates physical pages for the page table, when mapping pages.
 It is typically used when initializing the kernel's page tables or initializing device drivers.

-The `Frame` defined in [awkernel_lib/src/paging.rs](https://github.com/tier4/awkernel/blob/main/awkernel_lib/src/paging.rs) is a trait to represent a physical page frame.
+`Frame` defined in [awkernel_lib/src/paging.rs](https://github.com/tier4/awkernel/blob/main/awkernel_lib/src/paging.rs) is a trait to represent a physical page frame.
 It is defined as follows.

 ```rust